narzau/quest-logger-fe/time-tracking-backend-requirements.md

 - Error handling
 - Database migrations

 The key is that the API responses match the JSON structures shown above exactly, as the frontend TypeScript types are already defined and expect these specific field names and formats.

+## Timezone Handling

+1. **Storage**: All timestamps should be stored in UTC in the database
+2. **Date Field**: The `date` field represents the local date in the user's timezone when the work was performed
+3. **Creating Sessions**: When starting a session with timezone "UTC-3":
+   - If current UTC time is "2024-07-22 03:00:00"
+   - The local time is "2024-07-22 00:00:00" (midnight)
+   - The `date` field should be "2024-07-22"
+   - The `start_time` should be "2024-07-22T03:00:00Z" (stored as UTC)
+4. **Backend Calculation**: Use the timezone parameter to determine the correct local date
+5. **Response Format**: Always return timestamps in ISO 8601 format with timezone info (e.g., "2024-07-22T15:30:00Z")